 A much-anticipated decision by the California Supreme Court could result in an increase in the number of California workers eligible for worker protections including minimum wage, overtime, rest breaks, and other benefits.
 Read on to learn more about the case, and how this decision could impact California businesses' interaction with the gig economy.

 Several jurisdictions have recently passed legislation to expand employee protections, employer requirements, and available remedies for unlawful harassment in the workplace.
-Take a closer look at legislation that's passed in New York state, New York City, and Washington state.
+Take a closer look at legislation that's passed in New York state, New York City, Delaware, and Washington state.

 In its budget reconciliation bill, Congress amended the Fair Labor Standards Act to address tip pooling restrictions when employers pay employees at least the full federal minimum wage.
 If you have employees who receive customer gratuities, this article is a must-read.